XiuchuanLi/fmixup/README.md

 Implement HSJA equipped with *frequency binary search* with a relatively adequate query budget.

 ### utils

+#### logger.py
+Logger utilities.
+It improves levels of logger and add coloration for each level

+#### clean_resnet.csv
+Indexes of examples that are classified corretly by ResNet50.

+#### clean_mobilenet.csv
-Include general functions and indexes of examples that are correctly classified by the target model.
+Indexes of examples that are classified correctly by MobileNetv2